fentybit/PlanMyMDVisit/spec.md

 Standard user authentication is provided. <br>
 Password is managed by Ruby gem `bcrpyt` and Active Record macro `has_secure_password`.

 - [x] Your authentication system must also allow login from some other service.
-Facebook, Twitter, Foursquare, Github, etc...
+Facebook, Twitter, Foursquare, Github, etc... <br>
 GitHub OmniAuth is provided as a third authentication system.

 - [x] You must include and make use of a nested resource with the appropriate RESTful URLs.